-Though these recovery kits are designed primarily for off-road recovery, it’s also handy to have nearby on camping trips, and will come in handy during numerous recovery or survival situations.
+Though this off-road shovel axe kit is designed primarily for off-road recovery, it’s also handy to have nearby on camping trips, and will come in handy during numerous recovery or survival situations.

 For more serious off-road trekking or use in extreme situations, the Billet4x4 Mag-Lok 6-Piece Offroader’s Kit is a must-have.
 This is the big brother to the Billet4x4 Mag-Lok 3-Piece Offroader’s Kit, highlighted above.
 Here, you’ve got the same interchangeable handle assembly with patented Mag-Lok handle for quick assembly and maximum portability, with additional handy tools for tackling a wider range of situations.

 If you tend to go big or go home when getting stuck, the Billet4x4 Mag-Lok 6-Piece Offroader’s Kit is an ideal upgrade: it includes an axe, crescent tree saw, bush hook, mattock, sledgehammer, mud shovel and striking handle, all packaged neatly into a heavy-duty storage bag.
 For maximum leverage and digging power, the shovel is over 50 inches long when assembled!
 Shoppers after a full-function recovery and survival kit, or those who tend to muck things up badly when they get stuck, should consider keeping one of these recovery kits handy at all times.